-There are only three cities in Nicaragua: Managua, the capital, is a chaotic, crumbling city with few reasons to linger (but if you must stay there, check out our travel guide to hotels in Managua first).
+There are only three cities in Nicaragua: Managua, the capital, is a chaotic, crumbling city with few reasons to linger (if you must stay there, check out our city travel guide to hotels in Managua).
 Granada is gorgeous but it’s brimming with gringos.
 That leaves León.
-The second largest city in the country is hot (we’ve started saying “León hot” instead of “Africa hot”), has not experienced a sweeping Colonial beautification and much of the food leaves a lot to be desired.
-But what León lacks in obvious charms it makes up for in sheer authenticity which is why we were loving León.
+Our city travel guide tells you why we loved Nicaragua’s second largest city.

 First impressions of our favorite city in Nicaragua

 Our first impression of León was the heat which somehow combines the searing, life-sucking dryness of the Sahara with the kind of humidity that means that every activity (including breathing) makes you sweat.